carsonsorenson/Travelling-salesman-problem-analysis/README.md

 The results from the program are in the "data_from_program/" directory, these are in a csv file, which made it very easy to create the heatmaps
 The graphs are located in the "graphs/" directory

-From the reuslts it's clear to see that the two genetic algorithms performed the best with the "reverse sub-tour operator" working the best in every situation.
+From the reuslts it's clear to see that the two genetic algorithms performed very with the "reverse sub-tour operator" working the best.

 ![GitHub Logo](/graphs/Five_algorithm_Heatmap.png)